LLaVA-MORE: A Comparative Study of LLMs and Visual Backbones for Enhanced Visual Instruction Tuning: Experimental Evaluation

 \subsection{Implementation Details}

-\tinytit{Architectural Components} The \ours family follows the standard LLaVA architecture, employing CLIP ViT-L/14@336 as the visual backbone while varying the underlying language model.
+\tinytit{Architectural Components} The \ours family follows LLaVA architecture, employing CLIP ViT-L/14@336 as the visual backbone while varying the underlying language model.
 We categorize the selected LLMs into two groups based on scale: small-scale models, including Gemma-2-2B and Phi-4-3.8B, and medium-scale models, such as LLaMA-3.1-8B, DeepSeek-R1-Distill-LLaMA-8B, and Gemma-2-9B.
 To further investigate the impact of the visual backbone, we conduct experiments on the best-performing models, replacing CLIP~\cite{radford2021learning} with alternative vision encoders, including DINOv2~\cite{oquab2024dinov2}, SigLIP~\cite{zhai2023sigmoid}, and SigLIP2~\cite{tschannen2025siglip}.
 Additionally, we examine the effects of applying Scaling on Scales (S$^2$)~\cite{shi2024we} to both the CLIP and SigLIP2 architectures.
-Finally, motivated by the LLaVA-1.5 framework and insights from~\cite{chen2020simple, chen2020improved}, which highlight the advantages of using multilayer perceptrons over linear projections in self-supervised learning, we adopt a two-layer MLP as the vision-language adapter to enhance multimodal fusion.
+Finally, motivated by the LLaVA-1.5 framework and insights from~\cite{chen2020simple, chen2020improved}, which highlight the advantages of using MLPs over linear projections in self-supervised learning, we adopt a two-layer MLP as the vision-language adapter to enhance multimodal fusion.

-\tit{Training Details} Following the LLaVA framework, we adopt a two-stage training strategy.
+\tit{Training Details} Considering the LLaVA framework, we adopt a two-stage training strategy.
 In the first stage, only the weights of the adapter are updated using image-caption pairs as training data.
 Specifically, the caption style follows the alt-text structure as in web-scale multimodal datasets.
 The models are trained for one full epoch, covering a total of 558k samples from a combination of different sources (\ie, LAION~\cite{schuhmann2022laion}, CC3M~\cite{changpinyo2021conceptual}, and SBU~\cite{ordonez2011im2text}).
 In the second step, we fine-tune the model on high-quality visual instruction-following data to improve its multimodal reasoning capabilities.
 This sequential training approach has been shown to significantly improve performance on downstream tasks~\cite{liu2023visual}.
-Notably, the next token prediction is used as the loss function in both training phases.
+Notably, the next token prediction is used as the loss function in both training phases. \ours models are trained with the same set of hyperparameters as LLaVA-1.5 to ensure consistency and comparability.
+In particular, we employ a global batch size of 256 during pre-training and 128 during the visual instruction tuning phase.
+All experiments are run in a multi-GPU, multi-node configuration with a total of 16 A100 64GB NVIDIA GPUs.